arodri202/oci-python-object-storage/README.md

-# Using Environmental Variables to Access Object Storage with the OCI Python SDK
+# Using Resource Principals to Access Object Storage with the OCI Python SDK

   This function uses Environmental Configuration to gain access to OCI's Object Storage.